Resolving Verlinde's formula of logarithmic CFT

 We start with the rank two Heisenberg vertex algebra associated to the matrix $M = \binom{0 \ 2}{ 2 \ 0}$ and denote the generators by $c(z), d(z)$.
 One also introduces the fields $\mu, \nu$ defined via $c = \frac{2}{k}(\mu-\nu), d =\mu +\nu$ and here $k \in \CC\setminus \{0\}$ is a parameter that will be used to define a family of Virasoro fields on $\Pi(0)$.
 The fields $\mu, \nu$ are orthogonal on each other and have OPEs

 The conformal vector is chosen to be

-It has central chatrge $c = 6k+2$.
+It has central charge $c = 6k+2$.
 Let $\pi_{a, b}$ be the Fock module on which the zero-mode of $c$ acts by multiplication with $a$ and the one of $d$ by multiplication with $b$. $\Pi(0)$ is then defined as the simple current extension

 Let $\cD$ be the category of $\Pi(0)$-modules that are objects in the direct limit completion of $\cC_\pi$, see \cite{CMY} for the notion of direct limit completions of vertex tensor categories.
 This category can be described using vertex algebra extensions \cite{HKL, CKL, CKM, CMY}, which is particularly simple for simple current extensions.
 See \cite{CMY3} for a comparable example.
 The point is that there is an induction functor $\cF$, which maps the Fock-module $\pi_{a, b}$ to the not necessarily local $\Pi(0)$-module